softwareconstruction240/softwareconstruction/instruction/computer-security/computer-security.md

                 "Fox",
                 "Fox",
-                "The red fox jumps over the blue dog", "The red fox jumps ouer the blue dog", };
+                "The red fox jumps over the blue dog", "The red fox jumps oѵer the blue dog", };

         for (String input : allInputs) {